Hardikviramgama/mcfadyen-practical/readme.md

 To set up the Magento Vue Storefront, follow these steps:

 1. Clone this repository to your local machine.
-2. Copy the contents of the `magento-vue-storefront` directory to your Magento installation's `app/design/frontend` directory.
-3. Clear the Magento cache.
+2. Clear the Magento cache.
-4. Log in to the Magento admin panel and navigate to **Content > Design > Configuration**.
+3. Log in to the Magento admin panel and navigate to **Content > Design > Configuration**.
-5. Select your store view and click on **Edit**.
+4. Select your store view and click on **Edit**.
-6. Under **Themes**, select the newly added theme and save the configuration.
+5. Under **Themes**, select the newly added theme and save the configuration.
-7. Clear the Magento cache again.
+6. Clear the Magento cache again.

 ## Changes Made